100mslive/100ms-flutter/use-cases/data_store_example/README.md

 - **peer**: peer is the HMSPeer object
 - **track**: track is the HMSVideoTrack object for the peer.

-API's used in the application:
+## 100ms SDK API's used in this application:

 - To join room we are using  `join` method.
-More info can be found [here](https://www.100ms.live/docs/flutter/v2/features/join)
+More info can be found [here](https://www.100ms.live/docs/flutter/v2/features/join).

 - To leave room we are using `leave` method.
-More info can be found [here](https://www.100ms.live/docs/flutter/v2/features/leave)
+More info can be found [here](https://www.100ms.live/docs/flutter/v2/features/leave).

-- We are using `HMSUpdateListener` methods to get room updates like onJoin, onPeerUpdate, onTrackUpdate etc. More info regarding HMSUpdateListener can be found [here](https://www.100ms.live/docs/flutter/v2/features/update-listeners)
+- We are using `HMSUpdateListener` methods to get room updates like onJoin, onPeerUpdate, onTrackUpdate etc. More info regarding HMSUpdateListener can be found [here](https://www.100ms.live/docs/flutter/v2/features/update-listeners).

 - For getting method callbacks regarding success or failure, we are using `HMSActionResultListener` callbacks.
-More info can be found [here](https://www.100ms.live/docs/flutter/v2/features/action-result-listeners)
+More info can be found [here](https://www.100ms.live/docs/flutter/v2/features/action-result-listeners).

-Questions, queries, feedbacks feel free to reach out to us over [discord](https://discord.com/invite/kGdmszyzq2)
+For any Questions, feedbacks feel free to reach out to us over [Discord](https://discord.com/invite/kGdmszyzq2).